tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

   <img src="{{ site.url }}/img/pitl03/four-square-qmark.png" />
 </figure>

 Your challenge is to write conditional statements to replace the `?` character with an `R`, `B`, `P`, or `O` to match the colour beneath it.
-This way, one can adjust the `x` and `y` values and the character changes accordingly:
+This way, one can adjust just the `x` and `y` values and the character changes accordingly:

 <figure>
   <img src="{{ site.url }}/img/pitl03/four-square-four-up.png" />
-  <figcaption>Listed counter-clockwise from the top-right, the (x,y) coordinates of each letter:
+  <figcaption>Listed counter-clockwise from the top-right, the (x,y) coordinates of each letter are:
   R = (400,100);
   B = (38,121);
   P = (289,485);